fictitiousexistence/any-pinentry/README.md

 # AnyPinentry
 AnyPinentry is a wrapping interface to all kinds of prompts instead of gnupg's pinentry.
-You can now use any interface for password and confirmation prompts (`dmenu`, `rofi`, `read`, `systemd-ask-password`, `curses`, `etc`).
+Forked from [any-pinentry](https://github.com/phenax/any-pinentry) and modified for kickoff- rofi/dmenu/bemenu like launcher in rust.

 > Note: This is NOT a complete replacement for pinentry programs but it should cover most use-cases.
-Report any issues you face so the program can be improved

 ## Dependencies
 * sh